-TL-0017 — Proof of Air Barrier Assembly Testing Performance ASTM E 2357 Testing Technical Letter
+TL-0017 — Proof of Air Barrier Assembly Testing Performance ASTM E 2357 Testing Technical Letter (US Version)

 To provide proof that our air barrier assemblies function as a continuous air barrier, GCP Applied Technologies (GCP) has successfully completed independent testing on its PERM-A-BARRIER® air barrier products in accordance with ASTM E 2357 Standard Test Method for Determining Air Leakage of Air Barrier Assemblies.
 Testing PERM-A-BARRIER® Liquid, PERM-A-BARRIER® VPL/VPL LT, PERM-A-BARRIER® VPS and PERM-A-BARRIER® Wall Membrane, the ASTM E 2357 test entails installing a full air barrier assembly onto an 8 ft by 8 ft (2.5 m by 2.5 m) mock-up of a realistic exterior wall assembly.
 Measuring performance simulating real-life commercial structures, the mock-up includes a tie in to a foundation wall, tie in to a roof, duct and pipe penetrants, electrical outlet penetrants, a window opening and post applied brick ties.
 All these conditions must be sealed and flashed to the air barrier assembly to withstand positive and negative sustained wind and wind gust loading simulating real life in place conditions.